Police must be ‘ready to adapt’ to constantly changing terror threat - NewsBreak

 Assistant Commissioner Matt Jukes, head of Counter Terrorism Policing, said there were around “800 live investigations running at the moment”, about 80% of which are linked to Islamist extremism and that “remains the predominant ideological threat we face in our work.”

-On March 22 2017, Khalid Masood mowed down pedestrians and stabbed Pc Keith Palmer before being shot by police in the grounds of Parliament in the first of five terror attacks in the UK that year.

-There have been 11 Islamist extremist attacks since the start of 2017.
-Some 32 late-stage terror plots were foiled in that time, 18 of which were linked to Islamist ideology and 12 that were related to right-wing extremism, Mr Jukes added.
+Since the start of 2017 there have been 11 Islamist extremist attacks.
+Some 32 late-stage terror plots were foiled in that time, 18 of which were linked to Islamist ideology and 12 that were related to right-wing extremism, he added.

-Over the last five years “most significantly”, officers have seen a rise in the threat from “self-initiated terrorists”, commonly described as lone wolves, as opposed to cells of terrorists being directed to act.

-Anti-terror police are also “increasingly” seeing examples of extreme right-wing threats, which can include anti-Semitic and Islamophobic rhetoric as well as featuring “violent misogyny”.
-The perpetrators are “substantially younger” than before, which is a “real concern”, Mr Jukes said.

 Comments / 0